Heroes (novel): The GI

 The GI Bill is mentioned in the text in regards to the later plans of the veterans, which they discuss in the St Jude Club.
 Joe LaFontaine speaks about how the government would be willing to pay for his college education and intends to become a teacher.
 However, the positive outlook is shown to be false, as the veterans are later presented as pessimistic people, especially Arthur Rivier, who struggles to cope with not talking about the war.

 Reception

 Publishers Weekly called it a “thriller” that “will hold fans from first page to last.”
-It also said it had "complex characters", the “audience will tensely await the inevitable”.
-It had "complex characters" and the author was "at the top of his game."
+It also said it had "complex characters", the “audience will tensely await the inevitable”, and the author was "at the top of his game."
 Besides, "what really lurks behind the face of a hero."

-Education
+Heroes won the Young Adult Library Services Association Best Books for Young Adults Award in 1999.

+Heroes and seventeen other books were challenged by Richard and Alice Ess, founders of the Fairfax County, Virginia group Parents Against Bad Books in Schools.
+The Complainants requested that no members of the ALA or NEA serve on the reconsideration committees because these organizations “are officially against any attempts at removal of books from any school”.
+School officials estimated that each challenge cost the school district around $2,600.

+Use in education

-As of 2012, this novel has been studied in Wales and England by many students aged 14 to 16 as part of the GCSE English Literature syllabus under the WJEC examination board.
+The novel has been studied in Wales and England by students aged 14 to 16 as part of the GCSE English Literature syllabus under the WJEC examination board.